Yale plays hardball with Jack Montague, expelled hoops star, as reverse discrimination lawsuit continues

 He was a true scholar-athlete, an Ivy Leaguer and star point guard recognized for his brains, skills and leadership -- then his world came apart.

-Now, former Yale University basketball star Jack Montague is embroiled in a fight to finish his degree at the Ivy League school, and Yale shows no signs of capitulating after the Title IX sexual misconduct complaint that Montague says got him “wrongfully and improperly” expelled.
+Now, former Yale University basketball star Jack Montague is embroiled in a fight to finish his degree at the prestigious Connecticut school, and Yale shows no signs of capitulating after the Title IX sexual misconduct complaint that Montague says got him “wrongfully and improperly” expelled.

 Montague, a former men's basketball captain, made headlines in 2016 when he was expelled for “penetration without consent” shortly after leading Yale to its first NCAA tournament since 1962.
 The lawsuit is one of at least two reverse gender discrimination claims against the university.